0

 Sort through your row cover for the thickness you need.
 At our farm we use a thinner frost blanket and simply double up if needed.
 If you are planning to leave the row cover on long term or you live in a colder region, you might consider investing in a heavier weight like a 4.0 oz. frost blanket.

-Be sure to fill weight bags nice and full (we fill them with rocks we pull from our fields) in order to hold the row cover down nice and safely, otherwise wind could blow it off your precious plants.
+Be sure to fill sandbags nice and full (we fill them with rocks we pull from our fields) in order to hold the row cover down nice and safely, otherwise wind could blow it off your precious plants.
 Place these out at each hoop so you are ready when inclement weather strikes.

 Check your weather regularly so that when there is a chance of freezing temperatures, you can simply pull out the row cover and secure it over your crops.